chanyong-bj/dotfiles/README.markdown

-This repository holds my configuration files so that I can clone them to other machines easily.
+This repository holds my configuration files (named as dotfiles).

-My primary OS is OS X (10.9.x) and some of these configurations are tuned to work on that platform.
-The `bash` files are more generic and friendly toward other Unix-based operating systems.
+The primary OS platform is Mac OS X and some of these config files are tuned to work on that platform.

+The `bash` files are more generic and friendly toward other Unix platforms.

 #Installation